virginiaequitycenter/cville-equity-atlas/docs/README.md

 **[/_data](https://github.com/virginiaequitycenter/cville-equity-atlas/tree/main/_data):** This folder contains data files needed to run the site.
 Currently it includes [navbar.yml](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/_data/navbar.yml) that provides the data for the site's primary navigation.

 **[/_includes](https://github.com/virginiaequitycenter/cville-equity-atlas/tree/main/_includes):** This folder contains partial html files that are re-used throughout the site.
-This includes the content for site basics like the head metadata, header, footer, and navbar, as well as partials specific to implementing html/js for R packages used in reports.
+This includes the content for site basics like the head metadata, header, footer, and navbar, as well as partials specific to implementing CSS/JS for some R packages used in reports.
 This includes leaflet, plotly, reactable, tabsets, and floating TOC.

 **[/_layouts](https://github.com/virginiaequitycenter/cville-equity-atlas/tree/main/_layouts):** This folder includes page templates for the site.
 Currently included are:
   * [default.html](https://github.com/virginiaequitycenter/cville-equity-atlas/blob/main/_layouts/default.html): This is the default page template, and is currently used for the home page (index.html) as well as pages with embedded R Shiny apps.